JonathanYuan23/LoanLens/README.md

 ## Frontend

-The backend is created with Next.js 14, React.js, and TypeScript.
+The frontend is created with Next.js 14, React.js, and TypeScript.
 It uses TanStack react-query to make queries to the API endpoints.

 Currently, there are 3 working features on the frontend.